-The Trust can use a range of different active and passive managers in order to provide a diversity of style to protect against possible periods of poor performance by any one manager or product.
+The Trust will use a range of different active and passive managers in order to provide a diversity of style to protect against possible periods of poor performance by any one manager or product.

-To the extent not fully invested in funds and ETPs, the Trust may invest in other collective investment vehicles and/or directly in equities, debt instruments, money market instruments, cash and near cash.
+To the extent it is not fully invested in funds, the Trust may invest directly in other equities, debt instruments, money market instruments, cash and near cash.